grafana/jsonnet-libs/varnish-mixin/README.md

 ## Varnish Cache overview

-The Varnish overview dashboard delivers a breakdown of metrics such as thread utilization, client and backend requests + connections, cache, network throughput, and client and backend log data, offering an in-depth perspective on connections and communication.
+The Varnish overview dashboard delivers a breakdown of metrics such as thread utilization, client and backend requests, connections, cache, network throughput, and client and backend log data, offering an in-depth perspective on connections and communication.
 [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and provisioned for logs with your Grafana instance.

 ![First screenshot of the Varnish Cache overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/varnish-cache/screenshots/varnish_cache_overview_1.png)
 ![Second screenshot of the Varnish Cache overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/varnish-cache/screenshots/varnish_cache_overview_2.png)